spilliams/sparrowlike/README.md

 ###CustomCell

+**Update**: You'll want to turn off Auto-Layout.
+Open the Storyboard and in the File Inspector (cmd-alt-1) uncheck the Use Autolayout checkbox (in the Interface Builder Document section).

 In Storyboard, set up two views inside your cell's view.
 Make them the same size, shape and position as the cell.
 Wire the views to two properties in **CustomCell**: `frontView` and `backView`.
 Somehow differentiate the views (make one a different color, stick on some labels, etc).
 Make sure the `frontView` is in front.

 One last thing: From Storyboard select the cell and in the Attributes editor (command+alt+4) set `Selection` to `None`.
 This will remove the annoying blue selection background that appears every time you tap a cell.
 If you really want to you can make your own, but [they may not behave the way you expect](http://giorgiocalderolla.com/2011/04/16/customizing-uitableviewcells-a-better-way/)).